richapatel138/CAP_SingleVariant/README.md

 #### Formatting genes of interest file:
 In order to select regions of interest, the pipeline requires a list of genes to generate an SNP list from for either eQTL or pQTL data.
 The pipeline requires the user specify a directory containing a list of such identifiers/gene symbols.
 * **Using GTEx-formatted eQTLs**
 	* A `.txt` file with newline-separated data.
-The first line is a header indicating the column content.
+The first line is a header `genes` indicating the column content.
 Each subsequent line contains the gene using its Ensembl Gene ID (e.g. ENSG00000227232, ENSG00000162591, etc.).
+Please see test data for an example.
 * **Using ARIC-formatted pQTLs**
 	* A `.txt` file with newline-separated data.
-The first line is a header indicating the column content.
+The first line is a header `genes` indicating the column content.
 Each subsequent line contains the gene using its gene symbol (e.g. LAYN, PTEN, TP53I3, etc.).
+Please see test data for an example.

 ### Singe Variant Colocalization Analysis Workflow